 Canada has been conducting stratified random groundfish trawl surveys in NAFO Div.
 3LNO since 1971.
 Each division was stratified based on the depth contours from available standard navigation charts (Fig. 1).
-Areas within each division, within a selected depth range, were divided into strata and the number of fishing stations in each stratum was allocated based on an area weighted proportional allocation (Doubleday 1981).
+Areas within each division, within a selected depth range, were divided into strata and the number of fishing stations in each stratum was allocated based on an area weighted proportional allocation (Doubleday, 1981).
 The stratification scheme is constantly being revised as more accurate navigation charts become available and efforts are being made to extend the stratification scheme shoreward and into deeper water along the shelf edge (Bishop, 1994; Murphy, 1996; Brodie, 1996).

-Since the fall of 1995 the Canadian research vessel surveys in the Newfoundland Region made use of a Campelen 1800 shrimp trawl (Mccallum and Walsh, 1996).
+Since the fall of 1995 the Canadian research vessel surveys in the Newfoundland and Labrador Region made use of a Campelen 1800 shrimp trawl (Mccallum and Walsh, 1996).
 As a result the annual spring and fall stratified random surveys now provides abundance and distribution data on northern shrimp (Pandalus borealis).
-The purpose of this analysis is to present the distribution and abundance of northern shrimp in relation to their thermal habitat in NAFO
+In this manuscript we present an update to Colbourne and Orr (2002) where an analysis of the distribution and abundance of northern shrimp in relation to their thermal habitat in NAFO Div.
+3LNO was presented.

-Div.
-3LNO based solely on these surveys.
 We begin by examining the mean catch rates and the cumulative distributions of available temperature to the survey and catch numbers for the complete range of temperatures encountered in the region.
-We then present the spatial distribution of northern shrimp in relation to the near-bottom temperature fields for both the spring and fall surveys.
+We then present spatial distribution maps of northern shrimp in relation to the near-bottom temperature fields for both the spring and fall surveys.